This post may contain affiliate links.

-Where Are Mosquitos In Costa Rica
+Where Are Mosquitos In Costa Rica?

-The worst areas include the Caribbean coast including the area around Tortuguero National Park as well as lowland forests and the Osa Penninsula including the Corcovado National Park and the Southern Pacific area around Pavones.
+The worst areas include the Caribbean coast including the area around Tortuguero National Park as well as lowland forests and the Osa Peninsula including the Corcovado National Park and the Southern Pacific area around Pavones.

-Most Malaria cases are actually registered in the San Carlos area close to the Nicaraguan border.
+Most Malaria cases are registered in the northern San Carlos area close to the Nicaraguan border.
 Areas of little concern are higher altitudes such as the Central Valley with San Jose, Cartago, Dota, and the area around the Chirripo National Park.